 This caramel apple recipe offers a whole new twist on the traditional old fashioned candy apple recipe, and the results taste sensational.
 Sweet and salty!
 Who can resist?

-These old fashioned candy apple recipes can also be used on other special occasions.
+Did you know that these old fashioned candy apple recipes can be used on any special occasion?
 For instance, why not serve red and green candy apples at Christmas time as a special treat?